elastio/bon/README.md

 ## Getting Help

-If you can't figure something out, consult the docs and maybe use the `🔍 Search` at the top of the page on our [docs website](https://bon-rs.com).
-You may also create an issue or a discussion on the [Github repository](https://github.com/elastio/bon) for help or write us a message on [Discord](https://bon-rs.com/discord) (see below).
+If you can't figure something out, consult the docs and maybe use the `🔍 Search` bar on our [docs website](https://bon-rs.com).
+You may also create an issue or a discussion on the [Github repository](https://github.com/elastio/bon) for help or write us a message on [Discord](https://bon-rs.com/discord).

 ## Socials